GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

--All images/figures should be exported in SVG format
+*  All images/figures should be exported in SVG format

--English language is the only one supported
+*  English language is the only one supported

--Application User manual???
+*  Application User manual???

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

--Need to ensure data persistence between two runs of the application
+*  Need to ensure data persistence between two runs of the application

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._